Real estate investing is perhaps one of the oldest side hustles in existence.

 Over the past several years, I’ve been strategically adding real estate to my own portfolio.
 I’ve done this primarily for diversification and cash flow.

-According to my Personal Capital account, real estate now makes up about 15% of the overall pie (classified as “Alternatives” and “Unclassified” here):
+According to my Personal Capital account, real estate now makes up 10.93% of the overall pie.

 Just in terms of positive cash flow, my real estate holdings spin off several hundred dollars a month — and I’ve never re-tiled a bathroom or had a tenant call me in the middle of the night.